zak-blake/dealfinder/README.md

 ## To Do

+- don't show one time events
 - allow upload of pictures for events and users (many for each so may need a new model)
 - add rspec testing
 - add list of owners to the left of the main container
+- devise token auth for app

 ## Integration
 - facebook